 BOOSTING INNOVATIVE CLIMATE IN INDIA VIA UTILITY MODEL REGIME

-This guest post is authored by Mr. Sajid Sheikh, Assistant Professor (Law), and Mr. Adithya Anil Variath, Research Assistant at the DPIIT-IPR Chair, both at Maharashtra National Law University Mumbai.
+This guest post under the RFMLR Blog Series on Evolving Landscape of Intellectual Property Rights is authored by Mr. Sajid Sheikh (Assistant Professor of Law) and Mr. Adithya Anil Variath (Research Assistant at the DPIIT-IPR Chair) at Maharashtra National Law University, Mumbai.

 Image Credits: Shutterstock